johns27h/johns27h.github.io/_pages/about.md

 - **Honors Thesis:** _Demographic differences in access to formal sex education in the United States_
    + Used R and STATA to analyze complex survey data from the Centers for Disease Control and Prevention
    + Conducted statistical tests and modeling procedures to predict receipt of health education
+   + Reviewed current qualitative and quantitative public health and sociology research

 - **Selected Courses:** Probability, Mathematical Statistics, Applied Regression Methods, Survey Sampling, Survey Research & Data Analysis, Multivariable Calculus, Linear Algebra, Discrete Math